Greenstand/treetracker-web-map-api/README.md

 ```

 [Docker for Windows](https://docs.docker.com/docker-for-windows/install/)
+Please note Docker for Windows only works for Windows 10 Enterprise and Windows 10 Pro editions.

 To install on linux, you can run `sudo apt-get install -y docker-ce` but there is [additional setup](https://docs.docker.com/install/linux/docker-ce/ubuntu/#set-up-the-repository) to verify keys, etc.